According to the Institute on Aging, almost two-thirds of adults 65-plus rely solely on family and friends to provide their long-term care needs.

 Most seniors believe they can stay at home and take care of themselves for the rest of their lives.
-And many family members believe they can provide the required care for as long as it takes.
+Many family members also believe they can provide their required care for as long as it takes.

 However, you must consider what’s best for Mom or Dad, along with what’s best for your own family.
 The truth is, situations and circumstances change.
-Ask yourself if you could maintain care if your parent became ill, had a fall, needed a joint replacement, or a more serious situation happened.
+Ask yourself if you could maintain care if your parent became ill, had a fall, needed a joint replacement, or experienced a more serious situation related to their health.

 While you may not yet feel ready to make the decision, it’s never too early to begin the conversation on future care.
 Have you talked to your parents about it?
 A frank discussion about how they see their lives progressing in the months and years ahead may be enlightening.

 Give yourself and your parents an honest assessment.
 Ask yourself the following questions to see if assisted living might be the right choice.

 - Have you or your parents visited an assisted living community in recent years, so you know what they’re like?
 Do they already have friends in assisted living?

 - Are your mom and dad getting the most out of life?
 Are they able to do all the things they want to?

 - Are your parents still taking care of things like shopping, keeping the house clean and in good repair, doing the laundry, taking daily medications, and handling basic finances?

 - Can he or she still drive – or have you discussed driving?